Economic Substance Regulations UAE Guidance Issued

 The requirement relates to a certain number of directors being physically present in the country, board meetings in the country, making of strategic decisions and records of written minutes signed by the directors attending the meetings.

-The ES rules requires the Board meets in the UAE at an adequate frequency to the amount of decision making required at the level relevant to the relevant activity.
+The Economic substance regulations UAE rules requires the Board meets in the UAE at an adequate frequency to the amount of decision making required at the level relevant to the relevant activity.
 The frequency is dependent on the nature, scale and complexity of the relevant activity.

 For companies with a minimal level of activity, one meeting held in the UAE should likely be sufﬁcient as clariﬁed in the Guidance.